 Why you'll love this recipe

 Secret veggies.
-If you're like me and struggle to get your 5 serves in, try my carrot cake protein balls or carrot cake overnight oats.
+If you're like me and struggle to get your 5 serves in, try my carrot cake protein balls or zucchini chocolate muffins.

 Ingredients

 Carrots.
-Make sure to grate this super fine so you don't get that "heavy" carrot taste.
+You'll want to peel them and make sure to grate this super fine so you don't get that "heavy" carrot taste.

 Banana.
 The riper (the blacker) the better.
-This will increase the sweetness of the muffins.
+This will naturally increase the sweetness of the muffins.

 Maple Syrup.
 I use maple syrup in a lot of my protein muffin recipes instead of white or brown sugar because I love the flavour.
 Especially in these, it adds an extra layer of flavour which really compliments the cinnamon and nutmeg.
-This can make the muffins slightly denser in texture, so if you prefer a light and fluffy muffin, see substitutions and variations below.
+This can make the muffins slightly denser in texture, so if you prefer a light and fluffy muffin, you can substitute for equal amounts white sugar.

 Please check the recipe card for full list of ingredients and quantity.
 See below for substitutions and variations.